rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 sudo hostnamectl set-hostname blackbeard
 ```

-I've chosen the characters from [Pirates of the Caribean](https://en.wikipedia.org/wiki/List_of_Pirates_of_the_Caribbean_characters).
-Here a selection: 'beckett', 'dalma', 'norrington'.
+I've chosen the characters from [Pirates of the Caribbean](https://en.wikipedia.org/wiki/List_of_Pirates_of_the_Caribbean_characters).
+Here is a selection: 'beckett', 'dalma', 'norrington'.

 And now we update the dhcp conf file on the master node to assign a static IP to the slave node such that every time the cluster reboots we have the same network topology.
 Considering that we might have to move around in the cluster this will ease the hassle.
 Actually I even noted the IP on the sd-card of each and every node with a permanent pen.